Triclosan, The Dangerous Ingredient in Antibacterial Personal Care Products.

 - Don’t have alcohol based gels lying around the house, where young children can get to them.
 There have been cases of alcohol related poisonings, after small children ingested these gels.
 Adults need to be responsible and monitor children closely when using these gels.

 - Make a habitat to read labels and the ingredients of all products you buy and avoid ANY products that use Triclosan and other artificial ingredients.

 Cruelty Free Cleaning & Disinfecting Products

 Animal testing does still go on and the tests that these animals are subjected to are horrific and extremely painful, often resulting in death.
-I recommend always consulting the Cruelty Free List by Choose Cruelty Free .
+I recommend always consulting the list at Cruelty Free International and their Leaping Bunny Programme.

-You cannot trust what a company may write on their product..
-Companies often dishonestly claim they’re cruelty free, when in-fact they are still animal testing.
+You cannot trust what a company may write on their product.
+Companies may deceive customers and claim they’re cruelty free, when in-fact there is animal testing at some stage of production of their products.
 See more in my article Animal Testing do your part to stop it. and Cruelty Free Cosmetics How To Be Sure Your Cosmetics Truly Are Not Tested On Animals

 Before you leave, if you enjoyed this article sign up to LivingSafe and stay informed!
 LivingSafe helping you live healthier & safer.